mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/release-notes/index.md

 ## New features

+### Helm charts
-- The Projects tab can now show all of the current Helm Release charts, their chart version, and the names of the clusters.
+- The Projects tab now shows all of the current Helm Release charts, their chart version, and the names of the clusters.

+### Cluster management
 - Kommander now supports attaching existing, external clusters that have additional networking restrictions in place such as a DMZ, a proxy server, or being behind a firewall.
 More information is available at, [Attaching an Existing Kubernetes Cluster](https://docs.d2iq.com/dkp/kommander/1.4/clusters/attach-cluster/).

 ## Component versions